 Once you have purchased a cannabis product of your liking, it’s time to get down to business.

-Basics to Marijuana Consumption
+Basics to Cannabis Consumption

 The first step to effective cannabis consumption is identifying and understanding what type of product you are consuming.
 Even though cannabis products contain similar psychoactive chemicals and properties, each type of product has its own method or methods for consumption.
 Use our guide to be sure you are consuming your cannabis safely and correctly at all times.